Post updated 4 May 2020

 Work backwards.
 Improve your onboarding to get customers using your product as soon as possible.

 Retention strategies remind users of your value.
-But they need to have grasped that value in the first place.
+But that only works if they have grasped that value in the first place.

 But How Do I Tackle Retention Emails?